statismo/statismo/modules/ITK/cli/statismo-fit-image.md

     statismo-fit-image -d 2 -i model.h5 -t target-image.vtk -w 0.25 -r reference-image.vtk -o projection.vtk -e model-deform-field.vtk -a entire-deform-field.vtk -p

+Hint
+:	Use *statismo-warp-image* to apply the deformation fields to images.

 # SEE ALSO